fpetrakov/quizer/README.md

 ## Usage

-1. Create questions.ini file with questions, for example:
+1. Create .ini file with questions and answers, for example:
 ```console
 [1]
 Question="What is my favorite color?"